roflfarhan/URL-Shortner/README.md

 This is a fullstack url shortening project build with reactjs and nodejs

 ## Description
 URL Shortener is a web application that allows users to create short and easy-to-share URLs from long and complex ones.
 It is built with React.js for the frontend and Node.js for the backend.
 It also uses MongoDB as a database service to store the URL mappings.
-This ui is a solution for a [Frontend Mentor challenge](https://www.frontendmentor.io/challenges).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview

 ### Features